 We are required periodically to submit detailed financial and operating reports and furnish any other information about us and our subsidiaries which gaming authorities may require.
 Under federal law, we are required to record and submit detailed reports of currency transactions involving greater than \$10,000 at our casinos and Suspicious Activity Reports ("SARCs") if the facts presented so warrant.
 Some jurisdictions require us to maintain a log that records aggregate cash transactions in the amount of \$3,000 or more.
 We are required to maintain a current stock ledger which may be examined by gaming authorities at any time.
 We may also be required to disclose to gaming authorities upon request the identities of the holders of our debt or other securities.
 If any securities are held in trust by an agent or by a nominee, the record holder may be required to disclose the identity of the beneficial owner to gaming authorities.
 Failure to make such disclosure may be grounds for finding the record holder unsuitable.
-In Indiana, we are required to submit a quarterly report to gaming authorities disclosing the identity of all persons holding interests of 1% or greater in a riverboat licensee or holding company.
-Gaming authorities may also require certificates for our stock to bear a legend indicating that the securities are subject to specified gaming laws.
+In Indiana, we are required to submit a quarterly report to gaming authorities may also require certificates for our stock to bear a legend indicating that the securities are subject to specified gaming laws.
 In certain jurisdictions, gaming authorities have the power to impose additional restrictions on the holders of our securities at any time.